A winter geodesic tent in a whiteout

 An red tent in the snowy mountains

-4-season tents offer greater protection for the wintriest weather.
-There are four basic elements to consider when choosing a 4-season tent: poles, flysheet, pegs and groundsheet.
+4-season tents offer the greatest protection for badass weather.
+There are four elements to consider when choosing a 4-season tent: poles, flysheet, pegs and groundsheet.

 Flysheet